The Demands of the Medical Equipment Market

 Many different Harwin products have already been designed into numerous ventilators, contactless thermometers, monitoring systems, ultrasounds, and many other essential medical electronics from a range of manufacturers.
 The wide choice of components used reflects the complexity and multiple use cases for these pieces of vital equipment.

-Field hospitals are springing up in many cities throughout the world.
+Field hospitals have opened up in many cities throughout the world.
 Transportation of patients using a ventilator is crucial – from paramedics responding to another admittance, to transfer between hospital facilities.
 The ventilator must work faultlessly in situations and environments more demanding than the stable, sterile fixed hospital environment.

 Our high reliability rugged connector range is a key component in several of these ventilators.
 Datamate is designed to handle vibration, shock and bump – ensuring key signals continue uninterrupted.
 Mix-Tek and L-Tek designs are providing high-performance connections in a compact format.
 The connectors are used in multiple ventilator designs, on sub-systems from internal electronics to alarm harnesses.